 University of Wyoming International Week.

-So, whether its Bruce Lee, the Ninja Turtles, or an ex-girlfriend, we need to investigate just how dangerous nunchaku are before silly legislators outlaw a perfectly good martial arts tool.
+ex-girlfriend, we need to investigate just how dangerous nunchaku are before silly legislators outlaw a perfectly good martial arts tool.
 It seems that modern society is doomed to repeat history.
 After King Shoshin on Okinawa outlawed bladed weapons, Okinawa was invaded by samurai from Japan.
 And even the feared weapon by legislators today couldn't save the Okinawan people in the 17th century.